 Passwords.
-With major companies getting hacked, your security is severely at risk.
+With larger companies getting hacked, your safety is severely at risk.
 Are you making sure to change all passwords every time an announcement comes out?
 If not, you could be putting yourself at risk unnecessarily.
 The best practice is to update your password every couple of months.
-This will keep you ahead of the attacks.
+Changing your password on a regular basis will keep you ahead of the attacks.

 Technology Guidelines.
 Does your company have protocols in place?
-If an unusual email comes to someone, does that employee know how to handle it or who to contact?
-Technology guidelines at your office helps everyone gain a clear understanding of what they should be doing in uncertain technical situations.
+If a suspicious email comes to someone, does that employee know how to handle it or who to contact?
+Technology guidelines at your office help everyone gain a clear understanding of what they should be doing in uncertain technical situations.
 With humans being the last line of defense for most attacks, make sure your staff is trained up to cut down on mishaps.

 Public Wi-Fi.
 Hackers use any means necessary to gain access to personal information.
-This includes getting to you through public Wi-Fi, which include your favorite coffee shop or hotel chain.
-These public hotspots are notoriously easy to breach and hackers can intercept private or classified information if they so choose.
+One of the methods includes getting to you through public Wi-Fi, which includes your favorite coffee shop or hotel chain.
+These public hotspots are notoriously easy to breach, and hackers can intercept private or classified information if they so choose.
 If you still want to use the public Wi-Fi, make sure your file sharing is turned off.
 Make sure your browser is secure by using HTTPS.
 Enable two-factor authentication for all of your email and social media to add a layer of protection in case someone does figure out your password.
 Always forget the network when you are done using the public Wi-Fi.